L3MON4D3/LuaSnip/DOC.md

   A simple solution to the problem described above is loading more filetypes than just that of the target-buffer when `lazy_load`ing.
-This can be done ergonomically via `extend_load_ft`: calling it with a table where the keys are filetypes and the values are the filetypes that should be loaded additionaly returns a function that can be passed to `load_ft_func` and takes care of extending the filetypes properly.
+This can be done ergonomically via `extend_load_ft`: calling it with a table where the keys are filetypes, and the values are the filetypes that should be loaded additionaly returns a function that can be passed to `load_ft_func` and takes care of extending the filetypes properly.